Category:

 Political Career

-In the subsequent election, the ZANU party secured 63% of the national vote and Mugabe was elected Prime Minster in 1980.
-Under his administration, he expanded healthcare and education access and adhered to generally mainstream economic policies, despite his own personal interested in socialism.
+In the subsequent election, the ZANU party secured 63% of the national vote, and Mugabe was elected Prime Minister in 1980.
+Under his administration, he expanded healthcare and education access and adhered to generally mainstream economic policies despite his own personal interest in socialism.
 He was elected President of Zimbabwe in 1987.

 Personal Life and Death

 Mugabe's first wife was Sally Hayfron.
-They had a son together in September of 1963 though he died only three years later of cerebral malaria in 1966.
+They had a son together in September of 1963, though he died only three years later of cerebral malaria in 1966.
 While married to Hayfron, Mugabe began an affair with his secretary, Grace Marufu, in 1987.
-Grace was 41 years younger than him and at the time was married to Stanley Goreraza.
-In 1988, she had a daughter with Mugabe, named Bona, followed by a son, Robert, in 1990.
-The relationship was kept secret from the public though Hayfron was aware of it.
+Grace was 41 years younger than him and, at the time, was married to Stanley Goreraza.
+In 1988, she had a daughter named Bona with Mugabe, followed by a son, Robert, in 1990.
+The relationship was kept secret from the public, although Hayfron was aware of it.
 Hayfron died in 1992.
 In 1996, Mugabe and Grace were married in a large Catholic ceremony.
 In the years that followed, Grace developed a reputation for her expensive taste, as she loved luxury clothing and jewelry.
 In 1997, she gave birth to their third son, Chatunga.

 Mugabe became ill not long after his resignation in 2017.
 He traveled frequently to Singapore for medical treatment and was hospitalized there in 2019.
 He died at a hospital there in September of that year at the age of 95.